vippsas/vipps-developers/vipps-api-lifecycle.md

 ### Key accounts

-Customers with a key account manager will (in addition) be contacted personally.
+Customers with a key account manager will (in addition to the above) be contacted personally.

 ### Make sure Vipps has the correct contact information